RU-ECE/ECE569-DB/sessions/09/Solidity.md

 1. Gas cost depends on computational cost of code
    1. CPU
    2. Memory use
+   3. Gas rate: Can pay a premium to go first
-   3. Effectively, you are renting a piece of other's computers
+   4. Effectively, you are renting a piece of other's computers
 2. const and immutable are considered "cheaper" than regular variables
 3. immutable variables can only be set once, in the constructor
 4. constants are set at declaration time